1. Executive branch

 - All portions of records, including electronic communications, that contain advisory, consultative or deliberative information or other records protected by a recognized privilege.

 - All portions of records containing information provided by an identifiable natural person outside the Office of the Governor which contains information that the sender is not required by law to transmit and which would constitute a clearly unwarranted invasion of personal privacy if disclosed.

-- If any of the foregoing records shall contain information not exempted by the provision of the Open Public Records Act or the preceding subparagraphs (a), (b), or (c) hereof then, in such event, that portion of the record so exempt shall be deleted or excised and access to the remainder of the records shall be promptly permitted.
+- If any of the foregoing records shall contain information not exempted by the provision of the Open Public Records Act or the preceding subparagraphs (a), (b) or (c) hereof then, in such event, that portion of the record so exempt shall be deleted or excised and access to the remainder of the record shall be promptly permitted.